-When their daughter, K, turned 20 months old, the family behind the delightful Instagram account @Our.Montessori.Journey turned her already-beautiful nursery into a Montessori-inspired toddler room.
+When their daughter, K, turned 20 months old, the family behind the delightful Instagram account @Our.Montessori.Journey turned her already-beautiful nursery into a Montessori toddler room.

-The reasons for the transformation are related to the Montessori philosophy of encouraging independence in children.
+The reasons for the transformation are inspired by the Montessori philosophy of encouraging independence in children.

 K’s mom, Ashley, explained, “We wanted to provide her with more freedom within her room and instill a sense of trust in her, that she can listen to her own body and be able to wake up and do things independently if she wants to, such as get out of bed and read books.”